 This is the location at which you ultimately want both the acquisition signals and TDR steps (if you are using TDR) to be time aligned.
-(See Figure 1 on page 71.)
+See Figure 1: Schematic diagram of reference planes in relation to signal on page 73.
 Common choices for the reference plane include: